 The AST Group is actively seeking to involve itself in any project where its knowledge and experience can be used for the benefit of steam traction, with a particular view to improving performance, reliability and economy, while reducing operating and maintenance costs and emissions.

-- Preparing a Feasibility Study for the George the Fifth Locomotive Project that will propose design modifications aimed at improving its locomotive’s performance.
+- Helping prepare a Feasibility Study for the George the Fifth Locomotive Project.

 The 5AT Group (whose members established and manage the AST group) was responsible for one or two commercial studies that were not directly related to the 5AT Project.
 These included: